-The Student Handbook web site is designed to provide easy access to information that is relevant to all students of Moravian College and Moravian Theological Seminary (also referred to as "Moravian College" or "the College").
+The Student Handbook website is designed to provide easy access to information that is relevant to all students of Moravian University and Moravian Theological Seminary (also referred to as "Moravian University" or "the University").
 Although the intended audience of the Handbook is all currently enrolled students, some sections may not be applicable to all populations.
 When appropriate, this is noted.

 All students should review the Handbook in its entirety and are expected to be familiar with its content.
 This can be accomplished by navigating the menus on the left side of the screen and following links to important policies and information.
-The right side of the screen (or bottom on a mobile device) will always include important links, regardless of where you are in the Handbook web site.
+The gray box at the bottom of the screen will always include important links, regardless of where you are in the Handbook website.

 Below are some highlights intended for ease of use, but should not be reviewed solely as a substitute to reviewing the entire Handbook.

-- Housing and Residence Life Policies apply to residents and their guests.
-This means that even commuting students should be familiar with these policies to prepare themselves for visiting friends at a College residence.
+- Residence Life and Housing Policies apply to residents and their visitors.
+This means that commuter students should be familiar with these policies to prepare themselves when visiting friends at a University residence.

 - Parking policies apply to all students.

-- E-mail is the official mode of communication for the College and students are expected to check their College e-mail account regularly.
+- Email is the official mode of communication for the University and students are expected to check their University email account daily.

 - All students, including commuters, can participate in campus events and activities.
 Be sure to explore all opportunities to get involved with the campus community!

-- Additional information relevant to seminary students can be found in the Seminary Handbook.
+- Additional information relevant to Moravian Theological Seminary students can be found in the Seminary Handbook.

 Recent Policy Updates